The Virtual Currency Regulation Review: Norway

 The sale of remotely deliverable services to foreign registered businesses is zero-rated, which means that the services are still VAT-taxable but that the rate of VAT is zero per cent.
 It is the nature of the service (i.e., whether it can be delivered remotely) that determines whether it falls under the provision.
 Whether the service actually is associated with a location is not essential.
 According to an advance ruling from the Tax Administration, data centre services are deliverable remotely, even though they may appear to be attached to a specific location in Norway (the data centre).

 Regarding the handling of tax and VAT for ICOs, the tax authorities have expressed in guidelines that these matters must be assessed on a case-by-case basis, including whether the VAT exemption for financial services applies.31

 v Electrical power tax

-An electrical power tax is levied on all electric power suppliers, including for power supplied free of charge, and power distribution companies or generators used for internal purposes.
-Enterprises that transmit electrical power to consumers or generate electrical power must register as being liable for such tax.
+An electrical power tax is levied on all electric power suppliers, including for power supplied free of charge, and on power distribution companies or generators used for internal purposes.
+Enterprises that transmit electrical power to consumers or generate electrical power must register as being liable for this tax.
 The liability to pay the tax arises upon the supply of electrical power to consumers and upon consumption for internal use.

 ii European blockchain partnership